 - Dedicated IP address allows you to bypass blacklists and blocks for shared IPs.

 NordVPN offers three plans depending on how long you’d like to subscribe for.
-Monthly plans cost $11.95/month.
-Discounts are available for larger plans.
+Monthly plans cost start at $11.99/month.
+Annual and 2-yearly plans are discounted.

 Surfshark is a cost-effective VPN solution for businesses that need to protect a variety of different businesses.
 It doesn’t have a separate version of its network for businesses, but it does allow you to connect an unlimited number of devices with one account.